Site logo

 Visit Käthe Wohlfahrt

 This famous store in the Gothic Quarter is an incredible Christmas experience and even operates year round.
 It is designed as a little Christmas village with all sorts of Christmas trinkets and decorations to buy or even just look at and appreciate.
-One of the stores most iconic features is its 4.50 meter Christmas tree decorated with festive lights and ornaments of all sorts.
+One of the stores most iconic features is its 4.50 meter Christmas tree decorated with festive lights and ornaments of all kinds.

 Barcelona Christmas lights ceremony